chrisctl/deployments/server/kubernetes_and_openshift/manifests/README.md

 ## Considerations
 Before you start deploying Aqua server, you may perform the following configurations, as required.
 ### Packaged or external managed database
 Aqua Enterprise offers packaged PostgreSQL database container.
-For large environments and enterprise companies with advanced requirements, Aqua recommends to use an external managed PostgreSQL database by following the deployment steps below.
+This is not recommended for Production use, Aqua recommends using an external managed PostgreSQL database by following the deployment steps below.
 ### HTTPS for the Aqua Server
 To configure an HTTPS (secure) channel, refer to [Configure HTTPS for the Aqua Server](https://docs.aquasec.com/docs/deploy-k8s-configure-https-for-the-aqua-server).
 ### Active-active Server mode